-The Jing mainly live on the three small islands of Spreading Tail, Wutou and Shanxin in Jiangping Township, Fangcheng Autonomous County, Guangxi Zhuang Autonomous Region.
+The Jing mainly lives on the three small islands of Spreading Tail, Wutou, and Shanxi in Jiangping Township, Fangcheng Autonomous County, Guangxi Zhuang Autonomous Region.

 The main food is fish and prawns, which are often made into fish juice as a condiment for every meal.
 Fish juice, also known as “catfish juice”, is made from a variety of small fish that have been marinated.

-- Bamboo rat stew in casserole of the Jingpo people
+- Bamboo rat stew in a casserole of the Jingpo people

 The Jingpo people are mainly found in the mountainous areas of the counties of Dehong Dai Jingpo Autonomous Prefecture in Yunnan Province.

 Their representative foods include stewed bamboo rats in casseroles, baked fish in bamboo tubes, and pounded eels.